camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/gitlab.md

 - **Source branch:** Name of the source branch.
 - **Target branch:** Name of the target branch.
 - **Title:** Title of the merge request.
-- **Assignee IDs:** The ID of the users to assign the merge request to as an array of numbers.
+- **Assignee IDs:** The IDs of the users to assign the merge request to as an array of numbers.
 - **Description:** Description of the merge request.
 - **Labels:** Comma-separated list of label names for the merge request.
 - **Milestone ID:** The ID of a milestone to assign the merge request to.